 - Bring treats…students love treats.

-- Celebrate students with a five-second classroom cheers.
+- Celebrate students with five-second classroom cheers.

 - Dance!
 Dance parties are great stress relievers and fun!